aimclub/OSA/readmegen/examples/README.md

 ---
 ## Overview

-FEDOT is an open-source framework for automated machine learning (AutoML) that simplifies the process of building, training, and deploying AI models.
-By automating tedious tasks, FEDOT empowers data scientists and analysts to focus on high-level tasks, accelerating AI adoption in various industries.
-With its modular architecture and support for multiple data sources, FEDOT streamlines model development, reduces costs, and improves model accuracy.
-Ideal for organizations seeking to leverage AI for decision-making, FEDOT is particularly suited for applications in finance, healthcare, and IoT.
+FEDOT is an open-source framework that automates machine learning workflows, empowering users to efficiently develop and deploy AI solutions for real-world applications.
+By composing and optimizing pipelines, FEDOT streamlines data preprocessing, model evaluation, and hyperparameter tuning, making it an ideal tool for data scientists and analysts.

 ---